joelguittet/meta-chip/README.md

 The wanted image is chosen during the build with bitbake command.

 New images created in other layers should at least require chip-image-minimal.

+Package groups
+--

+The following package groups are available:
+* chip-packagegroup-wifi: to build images with WiFi tools to connect to an external network.
+* chip-packagegroup-wifi-hotspot: to build images with WiFi tools to create an hotspot.
+* chip-packagegroup-java: to build images with OpenJdk to execute Java applications.
+* chip-packagegroup-java-dio: to build images with OpenJdk and OpenJdk-DIO project used to access hardware from Java applications.

+Package groups are included in wanted images.

 Using